Airlines defend overbooking after United incident

 Behind overbooking is a degree of calculation.

 Airlines use historical flight data to calculate the expected no-show rate for each route.
-For example, business travelers may switch flights at the last minute, but those traveling on summer holidays are less likely to change plans.
+For example, business travellers may switch flights at the last minute, but those travelling on summer holidays are less likely to change plans.

 If more people than expected show up, airlines ask for volunteers to miss the flight in exchange for compensation.
 If not enough volunteer, airlines will select passengers to bump on to an alternative flight, typically before boarding.